Lenient Regret for Multi-Armed Bandits: Thompson Sampling for Lenient Regret

 \end{theorem} \begin{proof} We decompose the regret similarly to \citep{kaufmann2012thompson} and show that with high probability, the optimal arm is sampled polynomially, i.e., $N_1(t)=\Omega(t^b)$ for some $b\in\br*{0,1}$.
 Formally, let $\eta(t)$ be some function such that $\mu_1-\epsilon\le\eta(t)<\mu_1$ for all $t\in\brs*{T}$, and for brevity, let $f_{\max}=\max_a f(\dr{a})$.
 Also, recall that the lenient regret is defined as $R_f(T)=\E\brs*{\sum_{t=1}^T f\br*{\dr{t}}}$.
 Then, the lenient regret can be decomposed to

 Replacing the expectations of indicators with probabilities and dividing the second term to the case where $a_1$ was sufficiently and insufficiently sampled, we get

-The first part of the proof consists of showing that the optimal arm is sampled polynomially with high probability.
+The first part of the proof consists of bounding term $(C)$, i.e., showing that the optimal arm is sampled polynomially with high probability.
 We do so in the following proposition: \begin{restatable}{proposition-rst}{optCountBound} There exist constants $b=b(\mu_1,\mu_2,\epsilon)\in(0,1)$ and $C_b=C_b(\mu_1,\mu_2,\epsilon)<\infty$ such that

 \end{restatable} The proof follows the lines of Proposition 1 in \citep{kaufmann2012thompson} and can be found in \Cref{appendix:optCountBound}.
 To bound $(A)$ and $(B)$, we divide the analysis into two cases: $\mu_1>1-\epsilon$ and $\mu_1\le1-\epsilon$.